 There are no nuclear power plants in New Zealand.

 While a nuclear power plant cannot explode like a nuclear bomb (because the fission reaction is controlled), accidents do happen.
 These accidents have lead to many people feeling that the power plants are unsafe and a high risk.

 The most infamous accident occurred in Ukraine in 1986 at a place called Chernobyl, and to this day, the town remains abandoned, and scientists are continuing to determine just how many people have been affected by the long-term effects of being exposed to radiation.

-More information about Ernest Rutherford.
+Find out more about Ernest Rutherford.

-An example of uranium splitting to barium and krypton.
+Find out more about uranium fission in this example of uranium splitting to barium and krypton.